Prevention and avoidance of mold

 Mold growth occurs when the humidity in the apartment is too high.
 From a relative humidity of 60% there is an increased risk of mold, from 80% mold definitely occurs in the living rooms.
 It is therefore important to keep the humidity at an acceptable level in order to avoid mold growth on the surfaces.

 The following measures can be used to regulate the humidity and, as a result, prevent mold growth.
-These relate on the one hand to one’s own behavior in the apartment and on the other hand to structural and energy-related measures.
+These relate on the one hand to one’s own behavior in the apartment, and on the other hand to structural and energetic measures.

 Tips for preventing mold

 With decreasing room temperature, the water absorption capacity of the air decreases and thus the relative humidity increases.
 For this reason, moisture collects on outer walls, in corners and on windows, as these areas are generally colder than the rest of the room.
 Especially in winter, when the difference between inside and outside temperature is large, these areas are particularly at risk of mold.

 To reduce the risk of mold, the room temperature should be between 19 ° C and 21 ° C so that the walls do not cool down too much and water is deposited on them.
 Even in rooms that are rarely used, it is advisable to keep the temperature at at least 16 ° C, which is why the heating should never be switched off completely, even in winter.

 Furthermore, tilting the window during the heating process should be avoided.
 With an open window, the neighboring surfaces cool down and condensation forms.
 Mold can easily develop in these areas.